About Us »

 Release Date: 9/9/2007 10:50:00 AM

-The GWVN Leadership Excellence Award honorees (and A. Billy Rat, Jr.), L to R: HM3 Olson - RIVRON THREE OS1 Herring - RIVRON TWO BM2 Carter - RIVRON ONE (BMSN (?)
+The GWVN Leadership Excellence Award honorees (and A. Billy Rat, Jr.), L to R: HM3 Olson - RIVRON THREE OS1 Herring - RIVRON ONE BM2 Carter - RIVRON ONE (BMSN (?)
 Ratt, Jr.)

 By Mass Communication Specialist 2nd Class (SW/AW) Elizabeth Merriam, Fleet Public Affairs Center Atlantic